WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 At the heart of my tmux navigation is a highly customized version of Chris's tat script that I renamed `ta`.
 Many folks add this to their bashrc `alias ta=tmux attach`.
 Simply calling ta will do the same thing as shown below.
-If your in a tmux session it does nothing, if your not in one it will attach you to the first one.
+If you're in a tmux session, it does nothing, and if you're not in one, it will attach you to the first one.

 > get the full [script](https://github.com/WaylonWalker/devtainer/blob/main/bin/ta) from GitHub.